cdfournier/guitar-notes/README.md

 # Guitar Notes

 ## About Guitar Notes
-I like to play guitar, but I’m not a good guitar player.
-I also like to design and write code, but I’m not good at those either, so I built this thing.
+I like to play guitar, but I'm not a good guitar player.
+I also like to design and write code, but I'm not good at those either, so I built this thing.

 I would love help with all of it: I have started to set up an environment here for some templating using the dependencies below, but I could use help making it work.